 Students should note that they may be taking more or fewer courses than they do on Lake Forest’s main campus.
 This can mean as few as 2 “tutorials” at Oxford, or as many as 10+ short courses in Japan.

-See the Registrar determine the equivalent number of credits for your programs of interest.
+See the Registrar’s Office to determine the equivalent number of credits for your programs of interest.

-All Lake Forest students participating in an off-campus program must participate in the mandatory pre-departure orientations.
-One session is done online, and can be completed at any time before the start of finals.
-The other session is in-person, taking place once per semester.
-Failure to participate in orientations makes a student ineligible to participate in an off-campus program.
+All Lake Forest College students participating in a GEO program must participate in the mandatory pre-departure orientations.
+Failure to participate in orientations makes a student ineligible to participate in the GEO program.

-Students must complete all requirements from the Global Engagement Office, including pre-departure course approvals and returnee surveys, in order to have their grades earned off-campus to appear on their Lake Forest College transcript.
-Students who fail to do this before the next term starts may find that they do not have enough credits to be eligible to receive financial aid.
+Students must complete all requirements from GEO, including pre-departure course approvals and returnee surveys, in order to have their off-campus grades appear on their Lake Forest College transcript.

-Participants in any other programs, including summer programs and the semester-long Chinese Government Scholarship, will earn transfer credit for courses completed with grades of C- or better.
+Participants in any other programs, including summer programs, will earn transfer credit for courses completed with grades of C- or better.
 All programs must be approved by the College before transfer credit can be earned; certain programs may have been pre-approved for transfer credit and students can consult with the Global Engagement Office for details.
 Course titles and grades earned for transfer credit will appear on the College transcript, but those grades will not be calculated in the GPA except for honors calculations.
 Transfer credit is not eligible to count for Dean’s List.

-Different host institutions or countries have different grading policies than those at Lake Forest College, and that the College is not able to change your grade.
+Different programs/host institutions may have different grading policies than those at Lake Forest College, and Lake Forest College is not able to change your abroad grade.

 Students cannot choose to withdraw from a course after the grade has been received, nor ask the Registrar to not post one of the courses.

-The College cannot change student grades received on outside programs to Pass/Fail.
+The College cannot change student grades received on outside programs to Pass/NoPass.